How Does An Opioid Rehabilitation Clinic Work with Methadone

 A methadone clinic is a place where a person who is addicted to opioid-based drugs, such as heroin or prescription painkillers, can receive medication-based therapy.
 Patients receive methadone, or the brand name version known as Dolophine, which is an opioid analgesic.
-This treatment is often referred to as replacement therapy.
+This drug treatment is often referred to as replacement therapy.

 According to the Substance Abuse and Mental Health Services Administration, methadone can be administered as a pill or in liquid and wafer forms.
 It is used to prevent the onset of opioid withdrawal and, via the phenomenon of cross-tolerance development with regular use, block the effects of opiate pain medications, including morphine, codeine, oxycodone, and other semi-synthetic opioids.
 Although the treatment must be prescribed by a doctor, it is not a cure for addiction issues.
 It is nonetheless considered effective during the treatment and rehabilitation process as part of a comprehensive treatment program.

-The two main types of clinics are public and private.
+The two main types of drug abuse clinics are public and private.
 All methadone clinics in the US are strictly regulated by state and federal laws.
 The treatment provided at a clinic has several effects.
 People who have visited one may see the following benefits.